Anti-Gaddafi forces: Weapons and vehicles

 The Libyan opposition was mainly using vehicles and weapons captured from government forces or depots.
 The opposition had only had access to T-55 tanks and a very small amount of T-72 tanks captured during the Second Battle of Benghazi.
 News coverage commonly showed rebels driving ordinary cars and technicals near battle areas.
 On 9 March 2011, a report from the International Institute for Strategic Studies said: "Apart from a few mechanized units in Benghazi and Tobruk, and a few armored battalions near Bayda, rebel-controlled areas lack any substantial hardware with which to take on the pro-Gaddafi stronghold of Tripoli."
 However, two fighter jets defected from Gaddafi and joined the rebels and were used during the Battle of Ajdabiya and damaged an armed oiler tanker and possibly two others.
 They also gained several helicopters from defected units based in Benghazi, these aircraft forming the Free Libyan Air Force.
 One of these aircraft, a Soviet-made MiG-23BN, was shown having been shot down in a friendly fire incident over Benghazi after it was mistaken for an enemy aircraft.

 They had also captured a large number of ZU-23-2 and ZPU anti-aircraft guns, as well as rocket-propelled grenades, KPV 14.5×114mm Dshk machine guns, FN FAL, F2000 and AK-47 rifles, and FN MAG, AA-52 and PK machine guns.
 Britain sent 5,000 sets of body armor, 6,650 uniforms, and communication equipment to police in rebel-held areas.

 In addition to conventional and improvised weapons, there was a surprising amount of sophistication among rebel equipment, with some even fashioning unmanned ground vehicles from remote-controlled toy cars and the like.

 Human rights violations

 The government of Chad asked the NATO coalition forces to protect its citizens in rebel-held areas of Libya.
-The Chadian government claims that dozens of its citizens have been executed after being accused of being mercenaries for Gaddafi.
+The Chadian government claimed that dozens of its citizens were executed after being accused of being mercenaries for Gaddafi.